Matcha Zenzai is a delicious Japanese red bean paste with soft mochi served in green tea soup. This unique sweet can be enjoyed hot or cold.

 If you use store-bought anko, it’s quite sweet already.
-I recommend to follow my recipe below exactly for your matcha soup.
-Homemade anko does taste much better than store bought so if you have time, I hope you will try my Homemade Anko recipe.
+I recommend following my recipe below exactly for your matcha soup.
+Homemade anko does taste much better than store-bought so if you have time, I hope you will try my Homemade Anko recipe.
 It’s really delicious and definitely worth spending the extra effort.
 If you’re purchasing anko, I recommend Ogura-an brand which has the perfect consistency for this dessert.

 Mochi or Shiratama Dango

 Zenzai usually includes toasted (plain) mochi or Shiratama Dango.
 I personally enjoy eating the red bean soup with the little charred crispy mochi, but I know Japanese rice cakes (kiri mochi) can be hard to get in some countries.